ThomasAitken/Scrapy-Testmaster/README.md

 ]
 ```
 `Default: []`
-All of these keys are optional except "url" (similar to `testmaster parse`).
+All of these keys are optional except "url" and "meta".
 The callback is inferred from the location of the config.py file.
 You can get a sense of what the format for a given request needs to look like by running `scrapy crawl` for that spider and looking at `view.json` for the relevant callback.
 The only caveat is that JSON "nulls" need to be converted to Python "None", and same for JSON "true"/"false" (to "True"/"False").
 When this request is triggered, it is treated as if you had run `testmaster parse` with the same info.
 So its response and results can then become part of a new fixture if all your validation rules are passed and there is space.

 Currently, you're going to have to delete these requests manually from the `config.py` file after they've been added to make sure they're not triggered again next time you execute `testmaster update`.